entando/entando-docs/vuepress/docs/v7.3/docs/getting-started/entando-cli.md

   svc  Manage auxiliary services

 COMMANDS
+  build        Build the bundle components deploy       Generate the CR and deploy it to the currently attached EntandoApp generate-cr  Generate the Entando Custom Resource (CR) for a bundle project help         Display help for ent bundle images       List the Docker images and their corresponding tags that are
+               included in the bundle
-  build        Build bundle components deploy       Deploy a bundle to the Local Hub of an Entando Application generate-cr  Generate the Entando Custom Resource (CR) for a bundle project help         Display help for ent bundle. info         Show status information for the bundle project init         Perform the scaffolding of a bundle project install      Install a bundle in the Local Hub of an Entando Application list         List the available components in the bundle pack         Generate the bundle Docker images publish      Publish bundle Docker images run          Run bundle components
+  info         Show status information for the bundle project init         Perform the scaffolding of a bundle project install      Install a bundle in the current directory to the currently attached EntandoApp list         List the available components in the bundle pack         Generate the bundle Docker images publish      Publish the bundle Docker images run          Run bundle components

 DEBUG MODE